Argentine seabass

 The Argentine seabass (Acanthistius brasilianus) is a species of seabass in the family Serranidae.
 It occurs on the South American continental shelf of the western Atlantic Ocean, where it used to be caught commercially for human consumption.

 Taxonomy and naming

 The Argentine seabass was first described by Georges Cuvier as part of his 22-volume work Histoire naturelle des poissons, which he wrote with Achille Valenciennes from 1828 to 1849.
 He originally named it Plectropoma brasilianum, though it is now considered a synonym of Acanthistius brasilianus.
-As a result of his participation in first voyage of the HMS Beagle, Leonard Jenyns described a fish in 1840 that he named Plectropoma patachonica, and while many of the fishes he observed may have also been Argentine seabass, it is not totally clear whether P. patachonica is a true synonym of A. brasilianus.
+As a result of his participation in first voyage of HMS Beagle, Leonard Jenyns described a fish in 1840 that he named Plectropoma patachonica, and while many of the fishes he observed may have also been Argentine seabass, it is not totally clear whether P. patachonica is a true synonym of A. brasilianus.